Lead-Safe Wisconsin: Lead Supervisor Study Guide

 - Read about Open Flame Burning (12-33) and review how to enclose different components of windows (12-32)

-- To learn more about DHS’s regulations for lead paint removal, go to their work practice standards and review the responsibilities of the Lead Abatement Supervisor
+- To learn more about DHS’s regulations for lead paint removal, read the work practice standards in DHS 163.

 Encapsulation

-- Read “How to do it” on page 13-3, as well as when it can be used, and which surfaces CANNOT be encapsulated on pages 13-3 and13-4.
+- Read “How to do it” on page 13-3, as well as when it can be used, and which surfaces CANNOT be encapsulated on pages 13-3 and 13-4.

 - Read the Minimum Performance Requirements for Encapsulants and review VI.
 Specific Encapsulant Products and Surface Preparation Procedure